Converge: High-performance, compliant parallel DeFi settlement layer | CryptoSeed

 According to official information, Converge was created to address the above pain points.

-Thus, the DeFi protocol Ethena, with a market capitalization of nearly $6 billion, plans to migrate its existing ecosystem business to Converge, making it the core DeFi infrastructure for Ethena.
+Thus, the DeFi protocol Ethena, with a market cap of nearly $6 billion, plans to migrate its existing ecosystem business to Converge, making it the core DeFi infrastructure for Ethena.
 Meanwhile, Securitize has created nearly $2 billion in RWA assets across multiple blockchains (such as BlackRock's BUIDL, Apollo, KKR, etc.) and will also issue existing and future tokenized assets on Converge, while promoting interoperability among multiple protocols.

 DeFi Ecosystem